lccortez/oic/insight/getting-started/custom-dashboards/custom-dashboards.md

             b.
 Select the <Aggregation Function>, you may select the box to "ignore empty values", if available
             c.
 Select the <Grouping>, you may select the box to "ignore empty values", if available

- Now, let's get you to create on of each chart!
+ Now, let's get you to create a few charts!

- You will create one of each chart type.
+ You will create 3 chart types.
 You will test your mapping and then view the results of the order(s) in the created Console and Dashboards.

 ## Task 1: Pie Chart